YSocialTwin/YSocialTwin.github.io/_pages/scenario.markdown

 - `llm_agents`: a list of Large Language Models that the YClient can assign to the agents;
 - `n_interests`: the number of interests that the agents can have;
 - `interests`: the topics among witch each agent can sample (at creation time) in order to define their interests;
-- `big_five`: a dictionary that specifies the Big Five personality traits of the agents (which will be sampled at creation time).
+- `big_five`: a dictionary that specifies the Big Five personality traits of the agents (which will be sampled at creation time);
+- `attention_window`: the posting/commenting/reacting history (in terms of rounds) the system will use to dynamically estimate the agent's topics of interests.

 Using such information, the `YClient` will create the agents population (leveraging the `faker` Python library).